Class of 1940 W. Howard Ector Outstanding Teacher Award, 2012

 Georgia Tech Outstanding Undergraduate Research Mentor Award, 2007

-Bottomley's research interests are in scanning probe microscopy, electroanalytical chemistry, and surface enhanced Raman scattering.
-Current projects under active investigation are:
+Bottomley's research interests are in electroanalytical chemistry, scanning probe microscopy, and surface enhanced Raman scattering.
+Current research is focused on:

 Theory and Application of Cyclic Square Wave Voltammetry.